eric-bunch/eric-bunch.github.io/_posts/2018-05-24-calculating_homology_of_simplicial_complex.md

 ---

-# Calculating Homology of a Simplicial Complex Using Smith Normal Form

 In this post, we will detail how to compute homology groups for a simplicial complex.
 Simplicial complexes are a nice subclass of topological spaces that are more easily described algebraically than general topological spaces.
 The notion behind homology is to algebraically compute the number of n-dimensional holes in the space.

 ## Algebraic Topology